Red Gold Apples

 Inventory, lb : 0

-Red Gold apples are available in the early fall through the winter months.
+Red Gold apples are harvested in the early fall through winter.

 Red Gold apples, botanically classified as Malus domestica, are an American variety belonging to the Rosaceae family.
 The mid-season apples grow on deciduous trees reaching 3 to 9 meters in height and were created in Washington State in the mid-20th century.
 Red Gold apples are named after their parentage of Red Delicious and Golden Delicious apples.
 Since its release, the variety has remained a somewhat unknown cultivar and is mainly grown as a specialty apple.
 Red Gold apple trees are favored for their ornamental nature in the spring, producing fragrant blossoms, and the trees are prolific with small fruits in the fall.
 In the modern day, Red Gold apples are a rare, seasonal variety savored for their sweet taste and are utilized in a wide array of fresh and cooked culinary preparations.

 Red Gold apples have not been studied for their nutritional properties.
 Like its parent cultivars, the variety is a source of calcium to build strong bones and teeth, potassium to balance fluid levels within the body, fiber to regulate the digestive tract, and vitamin C to strengthen the immune system while reducing inflammation.
 The apples also provide small amounts of copper to develop connective tissues, vitamin E to reduce inflammation, magnesium to control optimal nerve functioning, and other nutrients, including iron, vitamin K, and zinc.